resolvetosavelives/healthicons/README.md

 ### Icon Requests

-If you want an icon we don't currently have, please create an Issue on Github using the title "Icon Request: [name of icon]" and we’ll do our best to help you out.
+If you want an icon we don't currently have, please create an [Issue on GitHub](https://github.com/resolvetosavelives/healthicons/issues) using the title "Icon Request: [name of icon]" and we’ll do our best to help you out.

 ## Installation